evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 505 liters.
 With the rear seat down, it is 1163 liters.
-On the roof, you can load up to 75kg.
+On the roof, you can load up to 75 kg (165,3 lbs).
 Under the hood, there is frunk with more storage room.
-This frunk is 27 liters.
+This frunk is 27 liters (1,0 CU FT).

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 750, and on unbraked, it is 750 kg (1653/1653 lbs).

 {{< sitefiguresized thumb="models/jaguar/i-pace/i-pace_ev400/trunk_1_st.jpg" title="Jaguar I-Pace EV400" width="3000" height="1556"  >}}